aufwaerts/BinSmart-ESS/README.md

 - "zero" energy export to grid (less than 1% when battery not fully charged)
 - silent operation (no fans)
 - self-consumption of the entire system: less than 5 W
-- total efficiency (AC-to-AC): above 80%
+- total efficiency (AC-to-AC): higher than 80%

 Affordable "AC coupled" ESS solutions were inefficient, noisy and/or consumed a significant amount of energy themselves.
 One dealer offered me a system with a self-consumption of 20 W, which corresponds to 175 kWh p.a. (more than a third of our entire PV output).
 I concluded that I had to build a solution myself.